 Make sure open-source software use is allowed

 Some commercial contracts limit or prohibit the use of open-source software.
-While many clauses only restrict “copyleft” licenses (like GPL), which require publishing the source code, others may ban open-source use altogether.
+While many only restrict “copyleft” licenses (like GPL), which require the source code to be made public, others may ban open-source software entirely.

 This clause would actually allow for the use of the Godot Engine, as the MIT-license does not require the developer to make the source code available.